- 1 Can you substitute gluten free flour for all purpose flour in recipes?

 Most store-bought gluten – free all – purpose flour mixes are about 1:1 for all – purpose flour, So, if your recipe calls for 2 cups of all – purpose flour, you can substitute 2 cups of the gluten – free flour.

-Does gluten free flour taste different than regular flour?
+What is the difference between gluten free flour and regular flour?

 What to add to gluten free flour to make it rise?